 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Easy Oven Baked Chicken Tenders are the perfect easy dinner recipe.
 These are baked in the oven so they’re healthier than fried, but they’re crunchy and full of flavor.
+These are PICKY EATER APPROVED: When I can get my daughter to enjoy chicken, you know it’s a good recipe.

 This easy chicken tender recipe is made in the oven but they come out crunchy because of the breading.
 Every layer of the coating is seasoned so they’re super flavorful and they’re the perfect oven-baked alternative to fried chicken tenders or chicken strips.

-Easy Oven Baked Chicken Tenders are the perfect weeknight meal, done in under an hour.
+This easy chicken recipe is the perfect weeknight meal, done in under an hour.
 All the kids will love these too, even the picky eaters!

 For my chicken tender recipe I use chicken breast tenders.
 I like to buy them as tenders, but you can certainly just buy boneless skinless chicken breasts and slice them yourself.
 I find that the chicken tenders I buy taste better and have a better texture than slicing myself (plus I hate handling raw chicken).